What can I expect when I come?

 Will I be welcome?

 Yes, you will be welcome at St. Peter's, no matter where you are in your transition.
-We may trip over pronouns from time to time, but we are firmly committed to living into our baptismal vows of "seeking and serving Christ in all persons" and "loving our neighbors as ourselves."
+Feel free to let us know what pronouns you prefer and if we get it wrong, please let us know!
+We are firmly committed to living into our baptismal vows of "seeking and serving Christ in all persons" and "loving our neighbors as ourselves."
 As such we hope you will find a spiritual home here where you can be fully who you are and discover the vocation God has for you.

 I'm divorced.
 Can I receive the Sacraments?